t-ski/flecss/README.md

 > ℹ️ The flecss build interface bases on the [sass](https://github.com/sass/dart-sass) transpiler and [clean-css](https://github.com/clean-css/clean-css) optimiser.

-> ℹ️ Working with flecss on the SCSS layer enables custom overrides of the global flecss variables (e.g. `--space`).
+> ℹ️ Working with flecss on the SCSS layer enables custom overrides of the global flecss variables (e.g. `--flecss__space`).

 ### CLI